LukeANewton/Production-Line-Simulation/README.md

 manySim.m contains a script to run multiple replications of the simulation and collect statistics from each

+getNextReadInValue.m contains a function that returns the first element of an array and returns the same array less the first element

 ----------------------------------------------------------------------------------------------------------------------------------
 TODO:
 1. ~~create different random number stream for each distribution~~
-2. implement mode of operation to pull service times from empirical data
+2. ~~implement mode of operation to pull service times from empirical data~~
 3. ~~implement waiting time collection to do Little's Law calculations~~
 4. ~~ensure that clock always moves forwards for each event~~
 5. ~~check that the number of products prodcued matches the number of components inspected~~